-- The IFC will maintain a Judicial Board that has authority to hold member chapters accountable to the IFC Constitution and IFC Code of Conduct.
+- The IFC will maintain a Judicial Board that has authority to hold member chapters accountable to their IFC Constitution and Bylaws and IFC Code of Conduct.
 The Judicial Board derives its authority from its IFC Judicial Code, which outlines the relationship with the campus, due process, limitations, sanctioning guidelines and appeals process.
 The IFC Judicial Code is separate and independent from—yet must be coordinated with—campus and inter/national organizations’ expectations and processes.

 - The IFC will provide annual training to member chapters on its IFC Judicial Code.